Abdi-Tiruneh/Fundify-Backend/README.md

 ## Technologies Used

-- **Backend**: Node.js and Express.js for building a scalable and performant backend API.
+- **Backend**: Node.js, Express.js, and TypeScript for building a scalable and performant backend API.
 - **Database**: PostgreSQL, a powerful and reliable relational database, for storing campaign and user data.
 - **Caching**: Redis, an in-memory data store, for caching frequently accessed data and improving application performance.
 - **Payment Integration**: Integration with popular payment gateways like Stripe and PayPal for handling secure and reliable payment transactions.